 Franciscan Health offers patients a full spectrum of treatment for atrial fibrillation.
 Because there are many reasons for a-fib, our cardiologists will create a personalized treatment plan for you and monitor how you respond.
 Your doctor might first try to restore the normal rhythm of your heart with prescribed medications or other treatments, including surgery.
 Atrial fibrillation treatments include:

-- Pacemaker therapy, involving the placement of a device under the skin that monitors heart rate and sends stimulating electrical impulses if the heart rates slows too much
+Pacemaker therapy, involving the placement of a device under the skin that monitors heart rate and sends stimulating electrical impulses if the heart rate slows too much

 What is atrial fibrillation (A-fib)?